josancamon19/web-environments/README.md

 Usage
 - Enter a task description when prompted (e.g., "Buy me a coffee in DoorDash").
 - A Chromium window opens.
 Interact freely.
-- For now ctrl + z to finish
+- For now ctrl + c to finish

 What gets recorded
 - Actions: click, contextmenu, keydown, input, scroll
 - State changes: DOMContentLoaded, load, frame navigations
 - Network: XHR/fetch requests and responses with headers, body (as bytes), and cookies
 - DOM snapshot and a full-page screenshot at each step
+- [ ] will store HAR files of the web environments + spin up a fake server out of requests processed.

 Storage
 - SQLite DB at `data/tasks.db`